chatox/networks-science-course/practicum/ps05_networks_from_text.md

 :bulb: This practice might be a bit longer than other practices so we are allowing it to be done in pairs.
 Other practices are individually delivered unless specified otherwise.

-Deliver a zip file containing your code and report.
+Deliver a zip file containing your code, report, and the CSV files you generated.

 The code should be your Python notebook (a `.ipynb` file).